 A same day cancellation sometimes occurs because of medical reasons.
 A patient may have a fever, or stomach bug.
 We have had patients who were found to have uncontrolled high blood pressure or wheezes on lung exam.
 Our anesthesia team will cancel, and this is for your safety.
-If you do not feel well in the weeks leading up to you procedure, let your doctor know, so that he may treat you or reschedule you to avoid the last minute disappointment.
+If you do not feel well in the weeks leading up to your procedure, let your doctor know so that he may treat you or reschedule you to avoid the last minute disappointment.
+There are many things you can do, including generally looking after yourself and taking it easy where possible.
+You may also want to try using CBD oil, which has been found to lower blood pressure in some people.
+Visit the Discover Magazine website to find the best CBD oil UK natives can use.
 Make sure you take your medications, and if you have blood pressure control issues, you can come for a blood pressure check 4 or 5 days before surgery to make sure it is acceptable.

 Some cancellations are totally the fault of the patient.
 Eating, drinking, smoking and chewing gum the morning of surgery are a strict no. This is a preventable problem.
 We will cancel you for eating one gummy bear.
 It is not worth it.
 This causes your stomach acid to build, and increases the risk of having your stomach contents rise and spill into your lungs.
 You need to understand the seriousness of the issue, even though a sip of water seems safe.